New York Center for Facial Plastic Surgery

 This young lady wanted to reduce her dorsal hump and nasal tip.
 Dr. Jacono performed a closed rhinoplasty procedure to correct both issues.
 Her after photographs were taken just three weeks after surgery.
 She loves her new look, and is already posting pictures all over Instagram.

-This 20-year-old patient wanted a smaller, more feminine nose.
+20-year-old patient wanted a smaller, more feminine nose.
 Dr. Jacono reduced her dorsal hump and slightly lifted her nasal tip.
 He also performed an alar base reduction to make her nostrils smaller.

 This patient underwent an open nose job with an alar base (nostril) reduction, which correct her over-projected nose, and droopy tip, and dorsal hump.
 After surgery, her face appears more feminine and aesthetically balanced.

 Dr. Jacono performed a closed technique on this young lady.
 He also performed a nasal tip plasty to reduce her long, bulbous nasal tip.